trung674/football-transfer-news-web-app/README.md

 If a query mentioning a football player whose name appears in the database, additional information about this player, such as his current football club name, his date of birth and his twitter screen name, will be retrieved from **[DBPedia](http://wiki.dbpedia.org/)** using **[SPARQL](https://en.wikipedia.org/wiki/SPARQL)**.

-## How to run
+## Installation
+1. Clone this repo
+2. Move to the app folder in the terminal using `cd` command
-1. Change the MySql database configuration in `config/database.js`
+3. Change the MySql database configuration in `config/database.js`
-2. Create a `.env` file with the following information:
+4. Create a `.env` file with the following information:
     ```
     TWIT_CONSUMER_KEY=<Your Twitter Consumer Key>
     TWIT_CONSUMER_SECRET=<Your Twitter Consumer Secret>
     TWIT_ACCESS=<Your Twitter Access Key>
     TWIT_ACCES_SECRET=<Your Twitter Access Secret>
     ```
-3. Run `npm install`.
+5. Run `npm install`.
-4. Run `npm start` and open `localhost:3000` in your browser of choice.
+6. Run `npm start` and open `localhost:3000` in your browser of choice.

 ## Authors
 - [MaheshaKulatunga](https://github.com/MaheshaKulatunga)